tjmcb/vercel-capstone-test/CONTRIBUTING.md

 # Contributing

+## Running everything

+`docker compose up`

 ## Backend

 The backend uses FastAPI.
 We use `uv` (see [uv](https://docs.astral.sh/uv/) to install).
 Use `uv sync --dev` to create a venv.

-To run the server in development mode, use `uv run -- fastapi dev hello.py`.
+To run the server in development mode locally, use `uv run -- fastapi dev hello.py`.
 To run the tests, use `uv run -- pytest`.